-&lt;sup>2 All instance fields declared in the class and its super classes.
-The maximum number of different monitors that can be held by one thread at any time is defined by the maximum number of monitors per thread Application option.
+&lt;sup>3 The maximum number of different monitors that can be held by one thread at any time is defined by the maximum number of monitors per thread Application option.

-The Java heap Garbage Collection limit may throw unexpected cascading java.lang.OutOfMemoryError exceptions before the MicroEJ Core
+&lt;sup>4 The Java heap Garbage Collection limit may throw unexpected cascading java.lang.OutOfMemoryError exceptions before the MicroEJ Core Engine exits.

-Engine exits.